ricardo-jnunes/tests-in-junit/README.md

 # Two Spring Boot applications using a shared library
-This repository shows you how to create a multi-module project with Spring Boot.
+This repository shows you how to create a library project with Spring Boot.

 The project will have a library jar and two main applications that uses the library.
 You could also use it to see how to build a library (that is, a jar file that is not an application) on its own.